conan-io/conan-center-index/docs/faqs.md

 by Conan, and for sure, the other dynamic libraries won't be used, only the ones linked directly by the consumer project.
 See a more detailed [example here](https://github.com/conan-io/conan/issues/9712).

-In order to consume all those libraries are shared ones, the user needs to build them from sources.
+In order to consume all those libraries as shared ones, building from sources is needed.
 This can be easily achievable using `*:shared=True` in the _host_ profile and `--build` in the install command.
 With these inputs, Conan will build from sources all the packages and use the shared libraries when linking.